White Dorper Sheep:

-is estimated to cost $50 different rams, all fully shedding.
+is estimated to cost $50 of Lewis White Dorper rams, all fully shedding.
 I select the top ten of all born ram lambs for breeding purpose.
 Further selection takes place as these ram lambs grow up.
 Usually, only twin-born If you also purchase ewe lambs, I can select a ram lamb for you